 Currently, there is no formal educator, no accountant, and no environmental educator on the board......only parents.
 Keep in mind that these are the folks in charge of governing the school.
-Their reason for not having these on the board is that "Passionate parents can be more effective than people with professional backgrounds" and they'll tell stories about bad boards that had only professionals on them.
-I don't doubt that but I've also experienced passionate people trying to run a business without the business skills and the end up struggling as well.
-That's why I wrote the charter to include both.
-Passionate parents AND professionals working together.
+I don't doubt that passionate parents are great but I've also experienced passionate people trying to run a business without the business skills and the end up struggling as well.
+That's why I wrote the charter to include both passionate parents AND professionals working together.

 This is not the official school website but rather an informative page for parents, business, and community members.
 I am no longer affiliated with GreenWood Charter School.

 Environmental education and stewardship is so important in today's world.
 That is why I chose to make it one of the focus points of the school.

 I heard that GreenWood has hired an environmental teacher who used to work at the Ogden Nature Center and is supposed to be really great!
 That's good news.

 I am disappointed that they took the school website from a GREEN hosting site that buys wind power and minimizes their carbon footprint while providing a great service (Greengeeks).... to a hosting site who you can always count on to be promiscuous and a little over-the-line in their advertising....you guessed it (GoDaddy).
 If you've ever seen a GoDaddy commercial - you know what I'm talking about.